Easy Oboe Reed Adjustments

 - Gently press the corners of the reed inward.
 Make sure the reed is soaked in water otherwise the cane could split.

 - There should be a small overlap with the blades of the reed where the top blade sits a little to the right.
 Shift the overlap so the blades of the reed sit more on top of each other.
+The overlap should always position the top blade at least a little to the right of the bottom blade, never to the left.

 To close down a reed and raise the pitch